cbgeo-archives/mpm3d-doc/input/input.md

 `boundaryFrictionMiu` determines the friction coefficient, ranging from `0` to `1`.

-`timeInterval` determines the time-step in seconds and `numberOfSteps` determines the number of steps. `numberOfSubStepsOS ` is the number of substeps.
+`timeInterval` determines the time-step in seconds.

+`numberOfSteps` determines the number of steps.

+`numberOfSubStepsOS` is the number of substeps before the code writes an output file.

 ### Spacing

-`soilParticleSpacing` is used to calculate the mass of a point, using: `mass = soilParticleSpacing  * soilParticleSpacing  * soilParticleSpacing  * density` for a 3D model.
+`soilParticleSpacing` is used to calculate the mass of a point, using: `mass = soilParticleSpacing  * soilParticleSpacing  * soilParticleSpacing  * density` for a 3D model and `mass = soilParticleSpacing  * soilParticleSpacing  * density` for a 2D model.

 Note: Spacing must have units concordant with those used for density and the geometry of the model, the density input is described later.

 ### Newmark Integration

-Setting `newmarkMethod` as 1 will integrate velocity and displacement using the Newmark-beta method (1959).
+Setting `newmarkMethod` as `1` will integrate velocity and displacement using the Newmark-beta method (1959).
 See [Newmark Beta method](https://en.wikipedia.org/wiki/Newmark-beta_method).
-.

 In this method, two extra parameters are required, i.e., `gamma` and `beta`.
 A reasonable value of `gamma` is 0.5 and `beta` can be anywhere between 0 and 0.5 with a recommended value of 0.25 according to the above reference.

 ### Damping

 To reduce stress oscillation in this explicit code, artificial damping is implemented.
+This damping method is usually known as [Cundall damping](https://elib.uni-stuttgart.de/handle/11682/513).

-Setting `dampingFlag` as 1 will add damping to the equation of motion.
+Setting `dampingFlag` as `1` will add damping to the equation of motion.

 A `dampingRatio` parameter is required with a recommended value is between 0.02 and 0.05.

-This damping method is usually known as [Cundall damping](https://elib.uni-stuttgart.de/handle/11682/513).

 ## Mesh